rb83421/GoldenCheetah_Python_Chart_Wrapper/readme.md

  `from GC_Wrapper import GC_wrapper as GC`

 And don't forget to share your charts in the cloud db function of GC so other also benefit from it :)

 # TODO
-Create an easy way to create a complete data set from GC aligned with the GC_wrapper (for the more complex charts) Create an popup what and is extracted where (give the possibility to cancel)
+* Create an popup what and is extracted where (give the possibility to cancel)